weecology/lab-manual/WEecology:-Code-of-Conduct.md

 # Philosophy

 The philosophy of Weecology is to enable and support good science by creating a harassment and discrimination-free experience for everyone.
+Safe, inclusive, and harassment-free environments don't just happen.
+They are created by the day-to-day interactions we all have with each other.
+Thus, it is the responsibility of all members of the lab to help create and maintain a safe, inclusive, harassment-free environment so that we may all benefit from it.
 Discrimination or harassment based on racial or ethnic background, citizenship status, religion (or lack thereof), political affiliation, gender identity/expression, sexual orientation, dis/ability status, appearance or body size will not be tolerated. **We do not tolerate harassment or discrimination by and/or of members of our community in any form.**

 We are also committed to supporting and training a diverse scientific workforce.
 Current and former group members encompass a variety of racial and ethnic backgrounds from the U.S. and other countries, members of the LGBTQ community, military veterans, people with chronic illnesses, and first-generation college students.